Abdulghani99I/InstituteManagement/README.md

 This software aims to improve the efficiency of institute management, saving time and effort, and allowing administrators to focus on enhancing the quality of education.

-## Getting Started (Optional - Add if applicable)

-If you have instructions on how to set up or use the software, include them here.
-For example:

 ---

 ### Installation (EXE FILE):